ngeiswei/dsynkant/README.md

 It's rather barebone right now.
 There is no GUI, no presets, and no sound!
 It only compiles on Linux but the code should be pretty portable.
-The plugin APIs supported so far are DSSI and VST.
+It supports DSSI and VST.

 Requirements
 ------------